-Polycarbonate sheets are easy to make attractive.
-You can buy 4mm and 10mm edging trims and cut them to size.
+To make polycarbonate sheets look attractive you can buy 4mm and 10mm edging trims and cut them to size.

-When I had trouble finding 4mm trim I improvised and used a series of paper binder bars (affiliate) instead.
-It looked OK.
-Another option is a 4mm car trim.
-Black panels with chrome car trim borders would look great.
+When I had trouble finding 4mm trim I improvised and used a series of paper binder bars instead.
+It looked fine.
+Or you can try using a 4mm car trim.
+Black panels with chrome car trimming is a brilliant idea.

 An Alternative Art Display Option

-Instead of using polycarbonate sheets, you can use Correx corrugated plastic signboards (affiliate).
+Instead of using polycarbonate sheets, you can use Correx corrugated plastic signboards.
 It’s the same board used by sign makers for temporary ‘For Sale’ signage.

 I use it all the time.
 It’s so handy.
 It cuts like cardboard and you can make boxes, trays, and backing boards.
 There are any number of uses.
 I use it for cheap art display panels too.

 Like cardboard, it’s not very strong along the corrugations.
 It bends easily.
-You must use rigid trims at each end if you use them for display panels.
+You must use rigid trims, crosswise at each end, if you use them for display panels.

 Alternatively, if you don’t mind doubling up, you can buy some double-sided carpet tape and stick two panels together.
 If you cross the corrugations, one panel with vertical lines and the other with horizontal, the board will be rigid.

 There are surprisingly few classes about exhibiting in shows.
 This is one I found for you on Skillshare

 Cheap Display Panels: Final Thoughts